Danai Kaldaridou

-Danai Kaldaridou (born 3 September 1997) is a Greek footballer who plays as a midfielder for Liga BPI club Damaiense and the Greece national team.
+Danai Kaldaridou (born 3 September 1997) is a Greek footballer who plays as a midfielder for Greek club OFI Crete and the Greek national team.

 International career

 Kaldaridou made her debut for the Greece national team on 12 November 2019, coming on as a substitute for Eleni Kakambouki against the Republic of Ireland.

 Personal life

 Of partial English descent, Kaldaridou grew up in Athens and moved to England at the age of 16.